billsix/programmingFromTheGroundUp/docs/source/memoryint.rst

 When we run ``as``, for example, we give it several arguments - ``as``, ``sourcefile.s``, ``-o``, and ``objectfile.o``.
 After these, we have the number of arguments that were used.
-When the program begins, this is where the stack pointer, %esp;, is pointing.
-Further pushes on the stack move %esp; down in memory.
+When the program begins, this is where the stack pointer, %esp, is pointing.
+Further pushes on the stack move %esp down in memory.
 For example, the instruction

 ::